Shadowbeetle/play-next-episode/README.md

 # Contributions

 All contributions are welcome.
-If you are a Windows user and would like to add a bat or cmd file to make calling the script easier, go ahaed and create a pull request!
+If you are a Windows user and would like to add a bat or cmd file to make calling the script easier, go ahead and create a pull request!